 It’ll help your search if you know your ancestor’s camp and the dates he worked, so ask your family members and pore over your research for clues.

-The Colorado state archives has a statewide CCC enrollment index, which gives the enrollee’s name, county, birth date and camp.
+The Colorado state archives has a statewide CCC enrollment index you can search in its online Archive Search, which gives the enrollee’s name, county, birth date and camp.

 Most administrative and other records—project reports, correspondence, the CCC’s Happy Days weekly newspaper, publicity materials, meeting minutes, photographs, accident and death reports—are part of Record Group 35 at NARA’s College Park, MD, facility.

 CCC Worker Employment Records